 Are you ready to venture into a country that doesn’t exist?
 Why not travel to Transnistria, an intriguing country that is stuck in Soviet times?
 Transnistria is a breakaway territory that claims it’s a country in its own right after it split from Moldova in 1990.
-Despite the decades that have passed the UN still refuse to recognise it as a country and instead consider it part of Moldova.
+Despite the decades that have passed the UN still refuses to recognise it as a country and instead considers it part of Moldova.
 Transnistria has its own president, government, money, and even army!

 Getting a migration card for Transnistria